Skip to main content

 If you want to apply for a primary school

-If you wish to apply for your child to move to another school (for example, from an infant to a primary school), please see the page In Year School Admissions for advice on in year admissions which are school moves outside of the usual school transfer cycle.
+If your child is in an infant or middle school and you wish to apply for your child to move to a primary school, please see the page In Year School Admissions for advice on in-year admissions which are school moves outside of the usual school transfer cycle.

 More important things to think about

-How much your child’s current pre-school or school influences their next school place
+Does my child’s current preschool or school influences their next school place?

-In most circumstances your child’s current pre-school will have no influence on the application for their school place.
+In most circumstances, your child’s current preschool will have no influence on the application for their school place but check the individual school or academy’s admission arrangements to be sure.

 Supplementary Information Forms (SIF)